DelfiSpace/DelfiTLM/docs/deployment_intructions.md

 5. Run the migrations from the root folder:
 `python src/manage.py migrate`

+6. Create the InfluxDB buckets:
+`python src/manage.py initbuckets`

-6. Run the server from the root folder:
+7. Run the server from the root folder:
 `python src/manage.py runserver` The server runs on http://127.0.0.1:8000/

-7. To run the tests:
+8. To run the tests:
 `python src/manage.py test`

-8. To run pylint:
+9. To run pylint:
 `find src -name "*.py" | xargs pylint`

 ## Setup (Run via docker)